 Classic Italian Crostata / Italian Pie

 crostata how to make, making the dough, rolling the dough, in the pie plate and ready to bake

-a slice of crostata on a white paper
+A slice of a crostata on a board.

+Classic Italian Crostata / Italian Pie